 History and Legend of Sree Parassinikadavu Muthappan Temple

 - The Naduvazhi (landlord) Ayyankara Illath Vazhunnavar was unhappy as he had no child.
 His wife Padikutty Antharjanam was a devotee of Lord Shiva.
-She offered several things as sacrifice to the God Shiva.
+She offered several things as a sacrifice to the God Shiva.
 One day in her dream she saw the Lord.
-The very next day while she was returning after a bath from a nearby river saw a pretty child lying in a flower bed.
+The very next day, while she was returning after a bath from a nearby river, saw a pretty child lying in a flower bed.
 She took the child home and brought him up as her own son.

 - The boy would take food with the poor and with the backward communities.
 As these acts were against the Namboothiri way of life, his parents earnestly requested him to stop this practice.

 - One day the boy went to his parents and shown his parents his divine form (visvaroopam) with bow and arrow and fiery eyes.
 His parents understood that the boy was not an ordinary child but God.

 - After revealing himself he left his house and on the way he got associated with toddy.
 Once a toddy tapper saw him stealing toddy and he tried to attack with his bow and arrow but fell unconscious.
 Toddy tapper’s wife begged by him to spare his life by calling him Muthappa with respect and since then he came to be known a Muthappan.
 He made his abode near valapattanam river in Parassinikadavu.